 3 days.
 2 coffee hunters.
-1,292 coffee shops (after taking away the 400+ Starbucks outlets).
+1,292 coffee shops (after subtracting the 400+ Starbucks outlets).
 Whoa.
 I obviously couldn’t visit them all, but after cross-checking recommendations from The Stranger, Eater, Thrillist, and Sprudge, I had a handful of must-visit coffee shops around downtown and central Seattle.
 This gave James and I enough time to still actually explore attractions like Pike Place Market, eat actual food, and throw in some impromptu tastings!

-In most cases we had the standard cappuccino, but besides taste, we also rated each coffee shop by how friendly/knowledgeable the baristas were and the overall ambiance since we’re tourists as well as coffee geeks.
+Besides just enjoying the coffee, we also spoke to the baristas whenever possible and soaked in the ambience since we’re tourists as well as coffee geeks.
 We were a little disappointed by the nearly ubiquitous pulling of double shots instead of singles, but apparently that’s West Coast coffee culture for you.

 Surprised that General Porpoise took the top spot?
 I was too, when I took that first divine sip of cappuccino – you seriously can’t blame me for not having high expectations from a doughnut shop with a hot pink Strada and elegant-chic vibe.
 Turns out General Porpoise typically features roasters from outside of Seattle to go with their fluffy puffy treats, and they absolutely kill it with their skills and smiles.